Attempting the TOEIC at Master level

 Why take the TOEIC to study abroad?

 More and more students want to begin or resume their studies abroad.
-Countries where you find the largest number of foreign students are, with little surprise, English-speaking countries such as the United States, Great Britain and Australia.
+Countries where you find the largest number of foreign students are, with little surprise, English-speaking countries such as the United States, Great Britain , Australia or Canada.
 Nowadays, colleges such as these require you to demonstrate their English level, as they cannot welcome you without checking you’re comfortable with Shakespeare’s tongue first.
+Indeed, the university of UQAM in Canada Montréal requires to take te TOEIC exam.

 As such, an official score is required by most colleges -by most firms, even.
 But why relying on a score?
 Simply because a score is much more telling than answering to a vague question: Do you speak English well enough to follow our courses?